-Erik helped me take the flowers out of her hair, she changed and lay back down again.
+Erik helped me take the flowers out of her hair while she changed and lay back down again.

-I only had a few of the yellow pom pom flowers so set up was faster.
+I only had a few yellow pom pom flowers, so the setup was faster.
 She was clearly done having her photo taken as you can see, so it was just as well!
 But after a few fake sneezes from smelling the flower, we were back in business!
 After a few clicks, I wrapped it up pretty quickly.